fagan2888/Chess-Artificial-Intelligence/README.md

 # Chess-Artificial-Intelligence

 Chess playing program using minimax algorithm and alpha beta algorithm.
 Alpha beta runs much faster.
 To run the code first download and install python.
 Run 'pip install python-chess' from the command line.
 Then, run 'python Minimax.py' or 'python AlphaBeta.py' from the command line.
+Note, user always plays white.

 ## Screenshot